hmshashank/Database_security_mini_project/README.md

 This is an assignment I completed as an undergraduate student.

 In the "README" file you will find the details of how I created SQL injections for a vulnerable, dummy website.
-You can experiment with the given files and do it too by running the website locally in your localhost or online if the site is up.
+You can experiment with the given files and do it too by running the website locally in your localhost.